bijoysijo/image-play/README.md

 You can provide an image or a image url as input to the function.

 text = ImagePlay::Image.new('input_path')

 text.process

 The extracted text will be returned to you.

 This works best for images with white text on it.
 The image is processed using minimagick before extracting text using rtesseract.
-I'm trying to increase the accuracy and the ability to extract text whose color isn't white.
+I'm trying to increase the accuracy and the ability to extract text with non-white colors.

 ## Development